 TOOLS AND FEATURES DROPPED IN THE SIMS 4

 Not everything in The Sims 4 is about adding stuff.
 Some things have also been cut out.
 Here is what you would miss.

 1. Create-A-Style is Missing

 Not all the omissions are likely to go down well with the fans of this game series; well, not at least for a while.
-Create-A-Style tool is definitely one of them.
+The create-a-style tool is definitely one of them.
 If you have played The Sims 3, you would know what this tool did.
-It let you drag the patterns from a collection of patterns and drop it onto items like furniture and clothing.
+It let you drag the patterns from a collection of patterns and drop them onto items like furniture and clothing.
 Once the pattern has been set, you could easily recolor them to your liking.
-A plenty of times, this made the life of the gamers easier as they could quickly choose the patters for the dresses, outfits and furniture items.
+Plenty of times, this made the life of the gamers easier as they could quickly choose the patters for the dresses, outfits and furniture items.
 I am sure some of us would be very offended with this move as it allowed us to design things exactly the way we visualized.
-There is a chance EA may reintroduce this tool with an update sometime in future, but we haven’t heard anything on it yet.
+There is a chance EA may reintroduce this tool with an update sometime in the future, but we haven’t heard anything on it yet.